 Students also have the opportunity to get a variety of funding programs offered by other German public-private institutes.
 These funding programs include:

 The Deutschlandstipendium is a public-private combined program that financially supports excellent students.
 In this program, both private companies and the German Government contribute 150 euros for each funding-awarded student.
 As a result, the student gets 300 euros per month.
-Although this funding is not enough to cover living expenses in Germany.
+However, this funding is not enough to cover living expenses in Germany.
 But it can be helpful if the student also does a part-time job along with studies.

 Erasmus is the biggest European student exchanging scheme.
 It offers scholarships to both EU and non-EU students.
 Erasmus scholarships provide fundings that fully cover all living and educational expenses.
 The Erasmus scholarship program also very famous among international students.